launchdarkly/ios-client-sdk/MigrationGuide.md

 - Replace references to `ldUser` to `user`.
 - Replace references to `ldConfig` to `config`.
 - Remove any references to `delegate`.
-- Change calls to `start` to insert the `mobileKey` as the first parameter.
 - Change calls to `start` to use the parameter name `config`.
 - Change calls to `start` to use the parameter name `user`.
 - Change calls to `start` to not expect a return value.
 If desired, capture the SDK's online status using `isOnline`.